ibrado/jekyll-stickyposts/README.md

 ## Also by the author

-[Jekyll Tweetsert Plugin](https://github.com/ibrado/jekyll-tweetsert) - Turn tweets into Jekyll documents.
+[Jekyll Tweetsert Plugin](https://github.com/ibrado/jekyll-tweetsert) - Turn tweets into Jekyll posts.
 Multiple timelines, filters, hashtags, automatic category/tags, and more!